Myddleware/myddleware-docs/README.md

 git clone https://github.com/Myddleware/myddleware.git .

-To es your password you have two options : either in .env or when you run docker compose up -d
+To set your password you have two options : either in .env or when you run docker compose up -d

 with the arguments in the command: